PCAone Tutorial (v0.7.0)

 Eigen vectors are saved in file with suffix .eigvecs.
 Each row represents a sample and each col represents a PC.

-Eigen values are saved in file with suffix .eigvals.
-Each row represents the eigenvalue of corresponding PC.
+Eigenvalues and signularvalues are saved in file with suffix .eigvals and .sigvals respectively.
+Each row represents the eigenvalue/singularvalue of corresponding PC.

 Features loadings